-The 5,000 square-foot facility uses an Integrated Design Process, developed by hemmler + camayd architects.
-Specific design features include a wind turbine, a geothermal HVAC system, a solar photovoltaic array, daylight harvesting, and a low energy design plan.
+The 5,000 square-foot facility uses an Integrated Design Process, developed by hemmler + camayd architects in Scranton, Pa.
+Specific design features include a wind turbine, a geothermal HVAC system, and a low energy design plan.
 These features reduce greenhouse emissions and help offset the maintenance and operating costs of the facility.

 The $2 million dollar project was partially funded by DCNR Bureau of Recreation and Conservation Environmental Stewardship Fund; PA Department of Education; and US Department of Education.

 The Environmental Education Center received its LEED Gold certification for its use of a wide range of recycled materials and alternative energy sources including:

 - Wind turbine

 - Solar photovoltaic array